 Covering topics as diverse as weather, soils, air quality, water quality and fascinating wildlife such as lampreys and riverflies, this portal provides an ideal way for you to get involved in citizen science projects.
 It makes it easy for you to gather, share, view and discuss your data with people that are interested in the same things as you.
+The soil erosion and lamprey watch portals has now closed, if you have any queries please contact us

 The data is used to support important services such as weather and flood forecasting, and the management of our water resources.